typesense/typesense-website/docs-site/content/0.21.0/api/collections.md

 :::warning
 Faceting is not enabled for a wildcard field `{"name": ".*" , ...}`, since that can consume a lot of memory, especially for large text fields.
-However, you can still explicitly define specific fields to facet by setting `facet: true` for them.
+However, you can still explicitly define specific fields (with or without RegEx names) to facet by setting `facet: true` for them.

 For e.g. `{"name": ".*_facet", "facet": true" }`.
-This will only set fields names that end with `_facet` as a facet.
+This will only set field names that end with `_facet` in the document, as a facet.
 :::

 :::warning
-A `geopoint` field also requires an explicit type definition as the geo field value is represented as a 2-element float field and we cannot differentiate between a lat/long definition and an actual float array.
+A `geopoint` field requires an explicit type definition, as the geo field value is represented as a 2-element float field and we cannot differentiate between a lat/long definition and an actual float array.
 :::